Section author: Raphaël Amiard

 declared in the body.
 Coincidentally, introducing a body allows us to put the

-and make them inaccessible to the user of the
+Last_Increment variable in the body, and make them inaccessible to the

 This works because entities declared in the body are only visible in the body.